omg-dds/dds-rtps/doc/test_description.template.rst

 Considerations per Product
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 This section outlines important considerations for different products, including
 default values, features enabled or disabled, and unsupported features.

+Note that there is no version number because these changes applies to all
+versions.

 * **Connext**: